 We go through my workbooks, looking at each page — usually just two or three pages each time — and seeing what my student knows about the subject in them.
 A homework assignment might also be one or more quizzes, either the ones in the workbooks or ones I create based on a student’s need to focus on a particular topic.

-The three-hour workbooks are based on group activities, and we move quickly to cover the material.
+The three-hour workshops are based on group activities, and we move quickly to cover the material.
 I have found, though, that working with individuals takes longer, largely because they have the homework assignments that we go over, along with the workbooks.
 And they always have questions!

 If any of this sounds like something you’d like to explore, please let me know.
 I’d be happy to help!